 - When the timer goes off for the muffins, reset the timer for the additional minutes needed to bake the sausage.
 Place the muffins on a cooling rack to cool.

-- Wash the mixing bowl and prepare the Chocolate Peanut Butter Breakfast Cookie according to recipe instructions.
-Scoop the dough into balls and place on a cookie sheet lined with a silpat mat.
+- Wash the mixing bowl and prepare the Chocolate Peanut Butter Breakfast Cookies according to recipe instructions.
+Scoop the dough into balls and place on a cookie sheet lined with a Silpat mat.
 Freeze for 30 minutes.

 - At this point, you’re done cooking (or you’re waiting on the sausage to finish up).

-- When the Apple Crumble is done, serve or freeze the baked portion; freeze the second portion.
-If you use the Slow Cooker method, serve or freeze in a freezer-safe container with a lid.
+- When the Apple Crumble is done, serve or freeze the baked portion; freeze the second portion to bake another day.
+If you use the Slow Cooker method, serve or cool and freeze in a freezer-safe container with a lid.

-- Remove the granola bars from the freezer, cut into 24 pieces and divide between two freezer bags.
-Press out the excess air, seal and place bags in the freezer.
+- Remove the granola bars from the freezer, cut into 24 pieces, and divide between two freezer bags.
+Press out the excess air, seal, and place the bags in the freezer.

-- When the Chocolate Peanut Butter Cookies are semi-frozen, divide them between two one-gallon freezer bags (labeled!) and place in the freezer.
+- When the Chocolate Peanut Butter Cookies are semi-frozen, divide them between two one-gallon freezer bags (labeled!) and place them in the freezer.
+Make sure to write the baking instructions on the bag!

 Give yourself a pat on the back because you’re done!

-Sign up to get instant access to my Freezer Cooking: Breakfasts Plan, complete with recipes, supply list, and shopping list!It includes a supply list, a grocery list, all of the recipes we’re making and the EXACT steps to follow to pull off making EIGHT awesome breakfasts for your family!
+This breakfast prep meal plan includes a supply list, a grocery list, all of the recipes we’re making, and the EXACT steps to follow to pull off making EIGHT awesome breakfasts for your family!

 Those patties look super delicious and perfect for a picnic.